How to Become a General Contractor in Georgia

 How to Apply for a General Contractor’s License in Georgia

 The construction industry is always on the rise.
-The median pay in 2020 was over $97,000 — that’s much higher than the national average.
+The median pay in 2020 was over $97,000 — much higher than the national average.

-If you are ready for your piece of the pie, you’ll need a General Contractor’s license.
+If you are ready for your piece of the pie, you’ll need a Georgia General Contractor’s license.
 Applying is not difficult, but it is vital to pay attention to each step carefully.
 After all your hard work, you don’t want to risk messing up your application by omitting a document or missing a deadline!

 Follow these steps, and you’ll be on your way to getting that coveted contracting license.